Hrushi-d/Docker-CleanUP/README.md

 You should see the output of the script in the console, indicating the progress and completion of the cleanup process.

 ## Script Details
-The `dockerclean.sh` script contains the following commands:
+The `cleandocker.sh` script contains the following commands:
 - `docker image prune -a --force`: This command removes all unused Docker images, including dangling images (images that are not associated with any container).
 The `-a` flag removes all unused images, not just dangling ones, and the `--force` flag skips the confirmation prompt.
 - `docker network prune --force`: This command removes all unused Docker networks.
 The `--force` flag skips the confirmation prompt.
 - `docker volume prune --force`: This command removes all unused Docker volumes.
 The `--force` flag skips the confirmation prompt.